 - Click Activate Email to Survey to create the unique address

 - Click Copy to Clipboard to copy the address to your clipboard

-Just paste that address into your email template and any contact you send to that address will be added into AskNicely.
+You will need to paste that address into the email template in your CRM that you and any contact you send to that address will be added into AskNicely.

-Only adds the contact into your people list, but does not trigger a survey.
+Only adds the person into your People data, but does not trigger a survey.

-When this contact is received, it will trigger a survey immediately, overriding your contact rules.
+When this person is received in AskNicely, it will send a survey immediately, overriding your contact rules.
 This is only recommended for testing, as multiple emails will trigger multiple surveys.